8 Reasons: Hiring a Sales & Marketing Consultant or CGO in 2020/2021

 In this article we break down what has been wrong historically with sales and marketing and offer a solution to potentially restructure your revenue generation strategy into the most successful, lean and profitable process your business has ever experienced.

 B2B Marketing and Sales have functioned in the same way since the 1950s.
 Marketing creates content to achieve exposure.
 Sales make cold telephone calls and cold visits to obtain appointments with a decision maker.

-Your business needs to employ the short-term services of a entrepreurial marketing consultant to comprehensively review and exploit 'digital marketing' before you hire any new senior marketing personnel like a Chief Marketing Officer who will simply execute your old instructions or repeat what they did in their last job.
+Does your business needs to employ the short-term services of an entrepreneurial marketing consultant to comprehensively review and exploit 'digital marketing' before you hire any new senior marketing personnel like a Chief Marketing Officer who will simply execute your old instructions or repeat what they did in their last job.

 If you want to understand the reasons why CMO's keep losing their jobs every 18 months, then keep reading, you'll be surprised...

 (Click on a link below to jump to the title)

 Why is there a disconnect with Sales & Marketing?